Hans-Joachim Marseille: The "Star of Africa"

-On 3 September 1942 Marseille claimed six victories (nos.
+On 3 September 1942, Marseille claimed six victories (nos.
 127–132) but was hit by fire from the British-Canadian ace James Francis Edwards.
 Der Adler, a biweekly propaganda magazine published by the Luftwaffe, also reported his actions in volume 14 of 1942.
 Marseille was made famous through propaganda that treated fighter pilots as superstars and continued to do so after his death.
 He regularly signed postcards with his image.
 Aside from Der Adler, his exploits were published in Berliner Illustrirte Zeitung and Die Wehrmacht.

 Three days later Edwards likely killed Günter Steinhausen, a friend of Marseille.
 The next day, 7 September 1942, another close friend, Hans-Arnold Stahlschmidt, was posted missing in action.
 These personal losses weighed heavily on Marseille's mind along with his family tragedy.
 It was noted he barely spoke and became more morose in the last weeks of his life.
 The strain of combat also induced consistent sleepwalking at night and other symptoms that could be construed as posttraumatic stress disorder.
 Marseille never remembered these events.

 Marseille flew Bf 109 E-7 aircraft and Bf 109 F-4/Z aircraft.

 Marseille continued scoring multiple victories throughout September, including seven on 15 September (nos.
 145–151).
 Between 16 and 25 September, Marseille failed to increase his score due to a fractured arm, sustained in a forced landing soon after the 15 September mission.
 As a result, he had been forbidden to fly by Eduard Neumann.
 But the same day, Marseille borrowed the Macchi C.202 '96–10' of the Italian ace Tenente Emanuele Annoni, from 96a Squadriglia, 9° Gruppo, 4° Stormo, based at Fouka, for a test flight.
-But the one-off flight ended in a wheels-up landing, when the German ace accidentally switched the engine off, as the throttle control in Italian aircraft was opposite to that of the German aircraft.
-The event was photographed.
+But the one-off flight ended in a wheels-up landing.
+Marseille accidentally switched the engine off as the throttle control in Italian aircraft operated in the opposite direction to that of the German aircraft.

 Marseille had nearly surpassed his friend Hans-Arnold Stahlschmidt's score of 59 victories in just five weeks.
-However, the massive material superiority of the Allies meant the strain placed on the outnumbered German pilots was now severe.
+However, the massive materiel superiority of the Allies meant the strain placed on the outnumbered German pilots was now severe.
 At this time, the strength of German fighter units was 112 (65 serviceable) aircraft against the British muster of some 800 machines.

 Marseille was becoming physically exhausted by the frenetic pace of combat.
 After his last combat on 26 September, Marseille was reportedly on the verge of collapse after a 15-minute battle with a formation of Spitfires, during which he scored his seventh victory of that day.